 Data

-During the nesting seasons of 2013 through 2016, managed off-channel nesting sites were surveyed at least twice per month to document nesting least terns and piping plovers.
-Each site where nesting was documented was monitored from inside as well as outside the nesting area intensively (i.e., at least twice per week) through early September or until the cessation of nesting or brood-rearing activities of both species.
+During the nesting seasons of 2013 through 2016, managed off-channel nesting sites where nesting was documented was monitored from inside as well as outside the nesting area intensively (i.e., at least twice per week) through early September or until the cessation of nesting or brood-rearing activities of both species.
+Given the intensity of survey effort for both techniques, inside and outside surveys generally occurred on the same day or within one day of each other.
 Piping plovers initiate nests earlier in the year (late April) than least terns (mid- to late May) in our study area and monitoring season duration was set to capture all breeding activities of the two species (PRRIP 2015; Baasch and Keldsen 2018).
-Monitoring objectives were to locate and document least tern and piping plover adults, nests, chicks, fledglings, and breeding pairs.
-Inside surveys involved systematic, 10-m grid searches with 4-6 evenly spaced investigators entering colony sites to walk through nesting areas to identify nest locations and chicks at least twice per week (2013–2016; PRRIP 2015; Keldsen and Baasch 2017).
+Monitoring objectives included locating and documenting least tern and piping plover adults, nests, chicks, fledglings, and breeding pairs.
+Inside surveys involved systematic, 10-m grid searches with 4-6 evenly spaced investigators entering colony sites and walking through nesting areas to identify nest locations and chicks at least twice per week (2013–2016; PRRIP 2015; Keldsen and Baasch 2017).
 Outside surveys were performed at least twice per week by a single observer for at least 30 minutes with binoculars and spotting scopes at a distance of greater than 50 m from outside the nesting sites.
 During each outside survey, sites were visually scanned at least 5 times from multiple locations.
-Outside monitoring personnel only entered the nesting colony to confirm nest fates when needed.
-When an active nest was located by either survey method, the date was recorded as “first observed” and a GPS point was taken for the location.
+Outside nests were identified by the presence of an incubating adult as outside monitoring personnel only entered the nesting colony to confirm nest fates when needed.
+When an active nest was located by either survey method, the date was recorded as “first observed” and a GPS point was recorded for the location.
 Active nests were defined as any scrape containing 1 or more viable eggs.
 Active nests were monitored at least twice per week until successful (≥1 chick observed hatched), failed (evidence of nest destruction or abandonment), or unknown fates (no evidence present) were determined.
 If a brood was observed, but the associated nest was not, the brood was included in our analysis.
 Broods were considered fledged when chicks were observed in sustained flight or were observed at 21 (least tern) or 28 (piping plovers) days of age.
 Nests or broods with unknown fates were considered as hatched or fledged if observed as active for at least 21 (least tern) or 28 (piping plovers) days during either reproductive stage.
 Breeding pair estimates were obtained using methods outlined in Baasch et al. (2015).

 Statistical Analyses